Olusoga/Olusoga/README.md

 - 👋 Hi, I’m @Olusoga
 - 👀 I’m a back-end developer
-- 🌱 I’m proficient in javascript, typescript, Nodejs, Nosql(MongoDB), SQL(MySQL),
+- 🌱 I’m proficient in javascript, typescript, Nodejs, Nestjs, Nosql(MongoDB), SQL(MySQL and Postgres),
 - 💞️ I’m looking to collaborate with backend developers
 - 📫 How to reach me olusogaolamileksy@gmail.com